Xamarsia/sellify/services/customer-frontend/README.md

 - `React` - to build user interface out of components.
 - `TypeScript` - for static type checking.
-- `Tailwind CSS` - for simplified CSS styling.
+- `Tailwind CSS` - for CSS styling.
 - `ESLint` - for code linting.
 - `Figma` - for project prototyping.

-## Project Features
+## Service Features

-- __Authentication:__ Sign In, Sign Up, and Sign Out functionalities, including password reset option.
+- [ ] `Authentication` - Sign In, Sign Up, and Sign Out functionalities, including password reset option.
-  - Supports authentication via email and password or external identity provider ( Google ).
+  - Support authentication via email and password or external identity provider ( Google ).
-  - Implemented using OAuth 2.0.
+  - Use OAuth 2.0 for implementation.
-- __Product Viewing:__ Displays product details, including images, descriptions, prices, and availability.
+- [ ] `Product Viewing`: Display product details, including images, descriptions, prices, and availability.
-- __Shopping Cart:__  Users can view and edit their shopping cart contents.
+- [ ] `Shopping Cart`: Allow users to view and edit their shopping cart contents.
-  - The total price, including taxes and shipping, is calculated.
+  - Calculate the total price, including taxes and shipping.
-- __Order History and Tracking:__ Users can view their order history.
+- [ ] `Order History and Tracking`: Enable users to view their order history.
-  - Tracking information for orders is provided.
+  - Provide tracking information for orders.
-- __Product Search:__  Users can search for products by name.
+- [ ] `Product Search`: Allow users to search for products by name.
-- __Product Filtering:__ Filtering options (e.g., price range, category) are available.
+- [ ] `Product Filtering`: Provide filtering options (e.g., price range, category).
-- __Input Validation:__ Server-side validation for user inputs and data integrity.
+- [ ] `Input Validation`: Implement server-side validation for user inputs and data integrity.
-  - Displays validation errors on the input fields when validation fails.
+  - Display validation errors on the input fields when validation fails.
-- __Device Compatibility:__ Compatible with various devices to ensure a smooth user experience.
+- [ ] `Device Compatibility`: Ensure compatibility with various devices to provide a smooth user experience.
-  - Web platform with responsive design which adapts the layout and content to various screen sizes.
+  - Create a web platform with responsive design that adapts the layout and content to various screen sizes.
-- __Responsive design:__ Adaptive user interfaces that adjust seamlessly from smartphone to laptop screen sizes.
+- [ ] `Responsive design`: Adaptive user interfaces that adjust seamlessly from smartphone to laptop screen sizes.
-  - The UI adapts on smartphone views for screens with widths ranging from 320px (20rem) to 448px (28rem).
+  - Ensure the UI adapts on smartphone views for screens with widths ranging from 320px (20rem) to 448px (28rem).
-  - The UI adapts on laptop views for screens wider than 448px (28rem).
+  - Ensure the UI adapts on laptop views for screens wider than 448px (28rem).
+- [ ] `Testing`: Write tests for different features.
+- [ ] `Skeleton`: Implement a loading skeleton to display before component uploads.
+- [ ] `Order Cancellations and Refunds`: Introduce functionality for processing order cancellations and refunds.
+- [ ] `User Reviews and Ratings`: Add features for users to submit reviews and ratings.

 ## UI Prototype